xonq/mycotools/mycotools/USAGE.md

 <br /><br />

-## Hiearchical agglomerative clustering
+## Hierarchical agglomerative clustering
 ### aggClus.py
-Hiearchical agglomerative clustering is a useful systematic approach to extracting groups of sequences for phylogenetic analysis.
-Ubiquitous genes, like P450s, will often yield 10,000s of results for BLAST searches against the MycoToolsDB.
+Hierarchical agglomerative clustering is a useful systematic approach to extracting groups of sequences for phylogenetic analysis.
+Ubiquitous genes, like P450s, will often yield 10,000s of results for BLAST searches against the MycotoolsDB.
 Constructing and visualizing a tree of this magnitude just is not practical in many cases; it is therefore necessary to decrease the size of the dataset to a workable size while relying on biological information (global pairwise alignments).